mayuresh-2002/Game/README.md

 # Game
-It contains all the game made by me in Python.
+It contains all the games made by me in Python.